 EDGES Graduate Fellowship

-The EDGES program in the College of Science seeks to increase success for graduate students in STEM fields, to enrich the academic environment for the campus community, and to broaden the STEM workforce.
+The EDGES program in the College of Science seeks to increase success for graduate students in STEM fields, enhance the academic environment for the campus community, and broaden the STEM workforce in Utah.
+Awardees participate in several networking, career development, and social events throughout the year, and are expected to attend at least two events per semester.

 Monetary awards are divided into two allocations: